DIY OUTDOOR FUN FURNITURE REDO

 Drop me a comment and let me know what you think!

-Finished wrought iron redo table on the back patio with a green planter and grass and flowers in it.
+Finished wrought iron redone table on the back patio with a green planter and grass and flowers in it.

 I love this!